mklement0/Native/README.md

 ## Manual Installation

-Download this repository (as an archive) and extract it into one of the directories listed in the `$env:PSModulePath` variable; e.g., to install the module in the context of the current user, choose the following parent folders:
+Download this repository as a ZIP archive, extract it, and place the _contents_ of the `Native-master` subfolder into a folder named `Native` in one of the directories listed in the `$env:PSModulePath` variable; e.g., to install the module in the context of the current user, choose the following parent folders:

 * **Windows**:
   * Windows PowerShell: `$HOME\Documents\WindowsPowerShell\Modules`